oac-tree/sup-mvvm/README.md

 This model-view-viewmodel (MVVM) framework is intended for large Qt-based scientific applications written in C++.
-The definition of `large` is quite arbitrary and means something in a line 100K of LOC.
+The definition of `large` is quite arbitrary and means something in a line "can be easilly above 50K of LOC".

 ### The Model  <!-- omit in toc -->